getify/You-Dont-Know-JS/scope-closures/ch8.md

 Independent of any syntax or code mechanisms, the spirit of encapsulation can be realized in something as simple as organizing bits of the program with common purpose, into separate files.
 If we bundle everything that powers a list of search results into a single file called "search-list.js", we're encapsulating that part of the program.

 The recent trend in modern front-end programming to organize applications around Component architecture pushes encapsulation even further.
-For many, it feels natural to consolidate everything that constitutes the search results list -- even beyond code, including presentational markup and styling -- into a single unit of program logic, something tangible we can interact with.
+For many, it feels natural to consolidate everything that constitutes the search results list—even beyond code, including presentational markup and styling—into a single unit of program logic, something tangible we can interact with.
 And then we label that collection the "SearchList" component.

 Another key goal is the control of visibility of certain aspects of the encapsulated data and functionality.
-Recall the *least privilege* principle (POLE) from Chapter 6, which seeks to defensively guard against various *dangers* of scope over-exposure; these affect both variables and functions.
+Recall from Chapter 6 the *least privilege* principle (POLE), which seeks to defensively guard against various *dangers* of scope over-exposure; these affect both variables and functions.
 In JS, we most often implement visibility control through the mechanics of lexical scope.

 The idea is to group alike program bits together, and selectively limit programmatic access to certain parts which can reasonably be described as *private* details.
 What's not considered *private* is then set as *public*, accessible to the whole program.